GSG-G7/Research/week4/deployment.md

 #### Platform as a service can improve :

-1- The speed of developing an app .
+1 - The speed of developing an app .<br>
-2- Allow the consumer to focus on the application itself .
+2 - Allow the consumer to focus on the application itself .

 #### With Platform-as-a-service the consumer managers applications and data while the provider managers: runtime, middleware, operating system, virtualization, servers, storage and networking.